lleewwiiss/Distributed-Tensorflow-Template/README.md

     So you should:
     - Create your model class and inherit the base_model class
     - Override "model" where you write the tensorflow Estimator experiment
-    - Override "create model" where you write your model architecture
+    - Override "create_model" where you write your model architecture

 ### Trainer

 --------------
 - #### **Base trainer**
-    Base trainer is an abstract class that just wrap the training process.
+    Base trainer is an abstract class that just wraps the training process.
     - ***Run*** This function sets up the Estimator configuration for the different training stages and runs your training loop
     - ***Export Model*** This function exports the model to a given location with compatibility for Tensorflow Serving